What interest rate can I expect to pay?

 If you have little to no lettings experience, lenders may not wish to lend if you’re buying something hard to manage, they would want you to start simple.
 A shop with a flat above would be much simpler to manage than a shopping centre comprised of 20 shops.

 Commercial vs. Buy To Let

-Buy to let mortgages are only usually available for simple residential properties, let on an Assured Shorthold Tenancy (AST).
+Buy to let mortgages are only usually available for simple residential properties, for example a house or flat.
 If you have a property comprised of more than one dwelling on a title, multiple flats in a block, or a very large HMO, a commercial mortgage might be right for you.

 There is no definite line in the sand at which point a transaction becomes commercial.
 If a property is unusual, and borrowing using a traditional buy to let is proving difficult, then a commercial mortgage might be the answer.
 These lenders are far more likely to take a view on any property type, as long as the transaction makes sense and doesn’t leave the lender over-exposed.